-- 100 mg, 10 mg, 1 mg for the seven series between 1 kg and 1 mg), and working standards. - 2.3.3.
-Calibrated sensitivity weights and tare weights selected to comply with the requirements of SOP 34.
-Note: The calculations performed by the Mass Code do not take into consideration the value of any tare weights used in the weighing design.
-Additional calculations will be required when tare weights are used. - 2.3.4.
+- 2.3.4.
 Uncalibrated weights to be used to adjust the balance to the desired reading range if needed. - 2.3.5.
 Forceps to handle the weights, or gloves to be worn if the weights are moved by hand.
 Forceps and gloves must be selected to avoid damage or contamination of mass standards. - 2.3.6.
 Stop watch or other timing device to observe the time of each measurement (calibration not required; this is used to ensure consistent timing of the measurement).
 If an electronic balance is used that has a means for indicating a stable reading, the operator may continue to time readings to ensure consistent timing that can minimize errors due to linear drift. - 2.3.7.
-Calibrated barometer with sufficiently small resolution, stability, and uncertainty (See SOP 2, e.g., accurate to \pm 66.5 Pa (0.5 mm Hg)) to determine barometric pressure.4 - 2.3.8.
-Calibrated thermometer with sufficiently small resolution, stability, and uncertainty (see SOP 2, e.g., accurate to \pm 0.10 °C) to determine air temperature.3 - 2.3.9.
-Calibrated hygrometer with sufficiently small resolution, stability, and uncertainty (see SOP 2, e.g., accurate to \pm 10 percent) to determine relative humidity.3 - 2.3.10.
-Computer with sufficient processing capability and memory.
+Calibrated barometer with sufficiently small resolution, stability, and uncertainty (See SOP 2, e.g., accurate to $\pm$ 66.5 Pa (0.5 mmHg)) to determine barometric pressure. - 2.3.8.
+Calibrated thermometer with sufficiently small resolution, stability, and uncertainty (see SOP 2, e.g., accurate to $\pm 0.10$ °C) to determine air temperature. - 2.3.9.
+Calibrated hygrometer with sufficiently small resolution, stability, and uncertainty (see SOP 2, e.g., accurate to $\pm$ 10 percent) to determine relative humidity. - 2.4.
+Procedure - 2.4.1.
+Preliminary Procedure - 2.4.1.1.Weights are visually inspected for cleanliness and damage. - 2.4.1.2.If cleaning weights, it is important to clean weights before any measurements are made because the cleaning process may change the mass of the weight.

-2.4.
-Procedure

-- 2.4.1.
-Preliminary Procedure - 2.4.1.1.
-Weights are visually inspected for cleanliness and damage. - 2.4.1.2.
-If cleaning weights, it is important to clean weights before any measurements are made because the cleaning process may change the mass of the weight.
 Cleaning should not remove any significant amounts of weight material.
 Weights should be handled and stored in such a way that they stay clean.
 Before calibration, dust and any foreign particles shall be removed.
 Care must be taken not to change the surface properties of the weight (i.e. by scratching the weight).
 If a weight contains significant amounts of dirt that cannot be removed by the methods cited above, the weight or some part of it can be washed with clean alcohol, distilled water or other solvents.
 Weights with internal cavities should normally not be immersed in the solvent to avoid the possibility that the fluid will penetrate the opening.
 If there is a need to monitor the stability of a weight in use, the mass of the weight should, if possible, be determined before cleaning.